fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

   * **Package Management**
      * Not all OSs will have this section, but if they do, here I will discuss the OS's default PMSs and their features.
 Including some basic usage of the PMSs.
+Those that lack this section likely lack it because they share the package management system of their parent distribution (that is the distribution that they are derived from).
+It is important also to note that I usually avoid graphical front-ends for package management systems like the plague, because I have had some nasty experiences with them on the first Linux distribution I ever tried, Ubuntu, that were absent from the command-line.

   * **Specifications**